Following his recent release ‘Kimberley’ on Cadenza Music, which included a major remix by label boss Luciano and other international producers.

 We caught up with Shimza to talk about his new hit ‘Fight To Love’, his career and upcomings projects …

-Hi Shimza, welcome to UFO Network.
+Hi Shimza, welcome to Soundrive Music.
 Thanks for speaking with us.
 You are a superstar producer and DJ of South Africa’s electronic scene.
 But first, let’s go back to the beginning… Tell us about the first track that put you on the map in the electronic scene and the journey since.
 How did you get started?

 I started my career as a DJ long before I produced any music.
 I played all the music that I enjoyed, and that people enjoy.
 My skills as a DJ are what put me on the map, and this later propelled me inspired me to produce music.